Mint Extract

 Fresh Mint Leaves: If you don’t have fresh mint growing in the backyard, you can check the farmers market for the freshest possible version.
 If all else fails, you can use a bundle of mint from your grocery store.
 The fresher the better as the volatile oils in the mint leaves responsible for flavor do evaporate during storage.

 Alcohol: I recommend high-proof grain alcohol for this recipe because we are using fresh leaves.
 I use Everclear with 90% ABV (180 proof) because I find it doesn’t have any overpowering tastes (beyond the alcohol burn!!).
-High proof alcohols work better with leafy herbs with lots of moisture in them, like mint – starting with a higher ABV keeps the alcohol content high enough, even after extraction to prevent mold, degradation, and waste.
+High proof alcohols work better with leafy herbs with lots of moisture in them, like mint – starting with a higher ABV keeps the alcohol concentration high enough, even after dilution from the fresh mint, to extract flavor quickly and prevent spoilage or browning.

 How To Make Mint Extract